swarup-p/VSD_Physical_Design_Workshop/README.md

 ![](/snapshots_lab_session/Day4/D4_lab_invoke_sta.JPG)

 	Note:
 	At this point, slack values should be same as the values obtained at the end of pre-synthesis timing analysis process because same netlist file is used here.

-Statistic displayed on the screen shows that delay is high for the huge fanout nets (fanout value of 6 or more).
+Results displayed on the screen shows that delay is high for the huge fanout nets (fanout value of 6 or more).
 Also, higher delay value is observed when input slew is high or output capacitance is high.

 Exit OpenSTA tool.